Filipino Beef Steak (Bistek Tagalog)

 2 tbs neutral oil

-In a non-metal bowl, mix lemon juice, soy sauce, and garlic.
-Taste it, if it’s too sour, add soy sauce; if it’s too salty, add more Juice.
+In a non-metal bowl, mix lime juice, soy sauce, and garlic.
+Taste.
+If it is too sour add soy sauce. if it’s too salty add more juice.
 Season with ground pepper.
 Add meat to soy sauce mixture and stir to let it soak up the marinade evenly.
 Let it marinade for at least 30 minutes.

 Heat a skillet.
 Add one tbs oil.
 Stir fry onion rings until translucent.
 Remove from skillet and set aside.
 In the same pan, heat one tbs oil.
 Pan-fry the beef working in batches, remove after browning on both sides.